gbnegrini/bioinformatics-design-patterns/content/patterns/mirna-target-database/data-presentation.md

 - miRNA-target pairs in tabular format.
 - One-click to export the results.
-- Filter box with example is provided.
+- Filter box with an example is provided.

 ## References